FelipeSeleme/google_easter_egg/README.md

-# Google Professional Data Analytics Certificate Easter Egg
+# Google Data Analytics Easter Egg
-#### I found this challenge after completing the Google Data Analyst certification:
+I found this challenge after completing the Google Data Analyst certification:

 >_Want to solve a puzzle from Google?_
 _We invite you to stretch your skills in a new way.
 This puzzle isn't part of passing the certificate or getting a job,